Access assurance location dashboard

 Based on the applied filters, view the following information for total user logons and unique user logons:

-Locations details- The top countries and cities from which the users have logged on to Citrix Virtual Apps and Desktops.
+Locations details- The top countries and cities from which the users have logged on to virtual apps or virtual desktops.

-Network IPs- The top subnets and the IP addresses from which the users have logged on to Citrix Virtual Apps and Desktops.
+Network IPs- The top subnets and the IP addresses from which the users have logged on to virtual apps or virtual desktops.

 View logons details of users

-The User Logons page provides the details of the user logons to Citrix Virtual Apps and Desktops from the selected locations.
+The User Logons page provides the details of the user logons to virtual apps or virtual desktops from the selected locations.
 This information helps you during threat investigation and analysis.

 The DATA table displays the following logon details for the selected locations and the time period: